 This may seem small, but over a week, you slowly can accumulate a lot of crap inside your tent, things like dirt, bugs, tree debris, and so much more that is simple to clean out with a freestanding tent since the poles help keep everything open to dump out!

 In general, a freestanding tent is more sound structurally due to the pole structure that they use.
 Unlike a trekking pole tent, the main poles on a freestanding tent don’t need the fabric to be perfectly tight to maintain stability.

-In a freestanding tent, you may stake it to give it some more anchoring to the ground as there have been times where a breeze could pick it up and carry it off, but if these fall out in the middle of the night nothing changes in the tent as it won’t collapse.
+In a freestanding tent, you may stake it to give it some more anchoring to the ground as there have been times when a breeze could pick it up and carry it off, but if these fall out in the middle of the night, nothing changes in the tent as it won’t collapse.

 A tent with two walls almost always lends itself to less overall condensation as the airflow is allowed to move all around and take out the moisture instead of locking it in.

-With the mesh inner on many freestanding tents, you get the chance for all the moisture to evaporate instead of it recondensing into water droplets on the tent walls or ceiling like a single wall tent will experience.
+With the mesh inner on many freestanding tents, you get the chance for all the moisture to evaporate instead of recondensing into water droplets on the tent walls or ceiling like a single-wall tent will experience.